-Chet 658 Posted January 28 Share Posted January 28 I know there has been a lot of discussions on a lot of forums about grounding you PVC ducting (if that's what you use) for you dust collection systems.
+Chet Posted January 28, 2021 Share Posted January 28, 2021 I know there has been a lot of discussions on a lot of forums about grounding you PVC ducting (if that's what you use) for you dust collection systems.
 I do and I have never had a problem except right by my DeWalt 735 planer and I think that mostly has to do with the fan that blows chips out of the planer at a pretty high velocity.
 The couple of times it has happened, the shock was about what you get off of new carpet.
 I ran across this video today and found it interesting.
 The guy is a hobbyist woodwork but an electrician by trade and he did a video on grounding or earthing as they call it where he lives.
 His accent is a bit thick sometimes but worth the watch.
-1 Quote “If you don’t have time to do it right, when will you have time to do it over?”
-John Wooden Link to post Share on other sites
+1 Quote "Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for." - Epicurus Link to comment Share on other sites More sharing options...

-Coop 618 Posted January 28 Share Posted January 28 I don’t question his ability as an electrician as he seems quiet versed.
+Coop Posted January 28, 2021 Share Posted January 28, 2021 I don’t question his ability as an electrician as he seems quiet versed.
 I am however amazed that his 5-6 gallon shop vac is used as his dust collection system and is hard piped throughout his shop.
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

-Chet 658 Posted January 28 Author Share Posted January 28 1 hour ago, Coop said: I am however amazed that his 5-6 gallon shop vac is used as his dust collection system and is hard piped throughout his shop.
+Chet Posted January 28, 2021 Author Share Posted January 28, 2021 1 hour ago, Coop said: I am however amazed that his 5-6 gallon shop vac is used as his dust collection system and is hard piped throughout his shop.
 It's not a shop vac.
 The one other video I watch of his was his shop tour and it sounds like an interesting collector.
 I think he said it had two motors and can run it on just one or use both.
 I want to go back and look through his videos because if I read him right he has a video of the system when he set it up.
-Quote “If you don’t have time to do it right, when will you have time to do it over?”
-John Wooden Link to post Share on other sites
+Quote "Do not spoil what you have by desiring what you have not; remember that what you now have was once among the things you only hoped for." - Epicurus Link to comment Share on other sites More sharing options...

-Jamie 526 Posted February 1 Share Posted February 1 I had the same issue off my 735 planer, there was a grounding wire on mine that I stuck under the hose clamp that was on the flex pipe.
+Jamie Posted February 1, 2021 Share Posted February 1, 2021 I had the same issue off my 735 planer, there was a grounding wire on mine that I stuck under the hose clamp that was on the flex pipe.
 Seemed to help with the issue.
-1 Quote Link to post Share on other sites
+1 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts